The Centre for Education in Science and Technology states:

 - All students at St Hugh’s will complete combined GCSE science

-- This is a double award, so each student will receive two GCSE grades on the 9 to 1 scale
+- This is a double award, so each student will receive two GCSE grades on the 9-1 scale

-- The content is a combination of all three subject areas; biology, chemistry and physics.
+- Trilogy: The content is a combination of all three subject areas; biology, chemistry and physics.

 Science as a separate subject